-- The Graduate School Application for Admission, - A masters' degree with the departmental required minimum GPA. - Official copies of transcripts from all accredited colleges/universities attended, (One transcript will be retained by the Office of Graduate Admissions and one copy will be forwarded to the academic program.) - Out-of State Applicants must submit a \$25.00 application fee using a money order. - Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993.
+- 1. The Graduate School Application for Admission, - 2.
+A masters' degree with the departmental required minimum GPA. - Two official copies of transcripts from all accredited colleges/universities attended, - 4.
+Out-of State Applicants must submit a \$25.00 application fee using a money order. - 5.
+Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993.

-Other requirements, sent directly to the program department.
+Other requirements, sent directly to the program or department.

-- Three (3) letters of recommendation. - Special application forms and materials required by departments, refer to the department's section of the catalog. - Standardized test scores, refer to the department's section of the catalog.
+- 1. Three (3) letters of recommendation. - Special application forms and materials required by departments, refer to the department's section of the catalog. - Standardized test scores, refer to the department's section of the catalog.